docknetwork/api-docs/source/index.html.md

 </aside>

 ## Architecture Style
-The Dock API is built on the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.
+The Dock API is built using a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.
 Our API uses standard HTTP response codes, authentication, delivers JSON-encoded responses, accepts form-encoded request bodies, and accepts form-encoded request bodies.

 HTTPS is required for all API requests.
 Requests performed via plain HTTP will be rejected.
 API requests that do not include authentication will also fail.
 JSON requests should typically be encoded as UTF-8.